WE-are-FPV/JeNo-7/README.md

 ![JeNo 7 Camera Plates blue prints](./images/JeNo7_Camera_Plates.jpg)

-### TPU
-For now, a **minimalist TPU kit** is available to you, containing:

-* O3 antenna mount
-* 50V capacitor mount + spike absorber
-* Rear bumper + RX antenna mount

-This offering will expand over time thanks to the community.

 ## Cut it !

 You can get it cut in your favourite flavour and source the materials yourself.
 There is no packaged version planned at the moment.